Ukraine must be ready to export mostly via Danube ports - sea ports authority

 Moscow has threatened not to extend the deal beyond July 18 unless a series of demands are met, including the removal of obstacles to Russian grain and fertiliser exports.
 It says that promises of help with those exports have not materialised.

-"With the Russia effectively blocking the operation of the grain corridor, we need to be ready to receive almost the entire export volume of the new harvest through the Danube ports," Dmytro Barinov, the sea ports authority's deputy head, said on Facebook.
+"With Russia effectively blocking the operation of the grain corridor, we need to be ready to receive almost the entire export volume of the new harvest through the Danube ports," Dmytro Barinov, the Ukrainian Sea Ports Authority's deputy head, said on Facebook.

 Ukraine is a major grain grower and exporter but production has fallen sharply since Russia's full-scale invasion in February 2022.

-Ukraine's grain output dropped to about 53 million tonnes in clean weight in the 2022 calendar year from a record 86 million tonnes in 2021.
-The ministry has said the crop could fall to 46 million in 2023.

-Even with the reduced harvest, Ukraine will still need to export more than 30 million tonnes of grain, millions of tonnes of vegetable oils and oilseeds.

-With a working grain corridor, about half of Ukrainian agricultural exports exits via Black Sea ports, while a quarter pass through its Danube ports and another quarter moves via the western border.
+With a working grain corridor, about half of its agricultural exports are shipped via Black Sea ports, a quarter pass through its Danube ports and a quarter go via its western border.

-The seaport authority said this month three Ukrainian Danube river ports had exported a record 3 million tonnes of food in May.
-Danube River ports processed of 5.5 million tonnes of all cargo in 2021, industry sources said.
+The sea ports authority said this month three Ukrainian Danube river ports had exported a record 3 million tonnes of food in May.

 (Reporting by Pavel Polityuk, Editing by Timothy Heritage)